alexei0kazachina/alexei0kazachina/README.md

 - 👋 Hi, I’m @alexei0kazachina
 - 👀 I’m interested in Embedded Systems in Agriculture and Food Analysis
-- 🌱 I’m currently learning  C / Haskell / bash
+- 🌱 I’m currently learning  C / Haskell /
+- JS / HTML / CSS / FLUTTER...
 - 💞️ I’m looking to collaborate on IoT / Embedded Systems in Agriculture and Food Analysis

 - 📫 How to reach me https://vk.com/alexei_kazachina